 Students receive a certificate of distinction for first class performance in the Level 3 oral examination in French.

 The A. N. Troughton Award and the Samuel and Sarah Ferguson Travel Prize recognise academic achievement at Levels 1 and 2.

-The Chris Shorley Prize rewards the best performances in the Language exam in Level 3.
+The Chris Shorley Prize rewards the best performances in the French Language exam in Level 3.